 BSO Conductor Emeritus Bernard Haitink teams with pianist Emanuel Ax to close the orchestra's 2017-18 subscription season with a program of Brahms and Dvořák.
 In January, BSO Artistic Partner Thomas Adès joins the Boston Symphony Chamber Players as pianist at Jordan Hall and leads the BSO in a program featuring Augustin Hadelich in Ligeti's Violin Concerto plus music of Beethoven, Stravinsky, and a suite from his own opera Powder Her Face.
 Adès is also one of the three soloists in Bach's D minor concerto for three pianos in February's "Leipzig Week in Boston" program.
 In October, BSO Assistant Conductor Ken-David Masur pairs Beethoven's incidental music to Egmont with Grieg's incidental music to Peer Gynt.
 In May, BSO Assistant Conductor Moritz Gnann leads a varied program featuring BSO principal oboe John Ferrillo in Marcello's Concerto in D minor for oboe and strings and closing with Mozart's Symphony No. 40.

-In 2017-18, French pianist Jean-Yves Thibaudet-a frequent guest with the orchestra in a wide range of repertoire since his BSO debut at Tanglewood in 1992-will be the orchestra's first Artist-in-Residence, joining the BSO in February as one of the three piano soloists in Bach's Concerto in D minor under Andris Nelsons; as soloist that same month in Ravel's Piano Concerto for the left hand, with Charles Dutoit conducting; and as soloist in March under Maestro Nelsons in Bernstein's Symphony No. 2, The Age of Anxiety.
+In 2017-18, French pianist Jean-Yves Thibaudet-a frequent guest with the orchestra in a wide range of repertoire since his BSO debut at Tanglewood in 1992-will be the orchestra's first Artist-in-Residence, joining the BSO in February as one of the three piano soloists in Bach's Concerto in D minor under Andris Nelsons; as soloist that same month in Ravel's Piano Concerto for the left hand; and as soloist in March under Maestro Nelsons in Bernstein's Symphony No. 2, The Age of Anxiety.
 Also in March, Jean-Yves Thibaudet joins the Boston Symphony Chamber Players for music of Saint-Saëns and Dvořák at Jordan Hall.

 Other welcome returnees include Gustavo Gimeno, joined by violinist Hilary Hahn for Dvořák's Violin Concerto; Christoph von Dohnányi, joined by pianist Martin Helmchen for Beethoven's Piano Concerto No. 3; Herbert Blomstedt, who leads an all-Mozart program culminating with the composer's final symphony, the Jupiter; Alan Gilbert, joined by violinist Leila Josefowicz for John Adams's Scheherazade.2, on a program with works by Sibelius and Debussy; and Giancarlo Guerrero, whose program pairs Tchaikovsky's Pathétique Symphony with Bernstein's Symphony No. 3, Kaddish.